betsol/time-delta/README.md

 ## Support

-If you like this library consider to add star on [GitHub repository][repo-gh] and on [NPM][repo-npm].
+If you like this library, consider to add star on [GitHub repository][repo-gh] and on [NPM][repo-npm].

 Thank you!